NithinJakrebet/cse478ec/README.md

 ## Dataset

-You will use the provided `ufc.csv` dataset, which is a subset of the [ufc-master.csv dataset from Kaggle](https://www.kaggle.com/datasets/mdabbert/ultimate-ufc-dataset?select=ufc-master.csv).
+You will use the following [ufc-master.csv dataset from Kaggle](https://www.kaggle.com/datasets/mdabbert/ultimate-ufc-dataset?select=ufc-master.csv).
 The data includes:

 - **Dates** of fights
 - **Fighter attributes:** Odds, Age, Height, Reach, etc.